BasementKrew/revelation.io/_posts/2015-02-23-golang-flag.markdown

 ./weather -city Cupertino
 ```

 A few things to note before we close.
-In the example above we are just using the default methods exported in the flag package.
+In the example above, we are just using the default methods exported in the flag package.
 This is completely fine, but it is worth noting that you can create our own "custom" handling of flags using the `FlagSet` type in this package.
 It implements pretty much all the same methods and allows you to customize your usage method as well as the behavior for invalid flag parameters.
-One thing you may notice when using the flag package is how it does not behavior exactly like Unix or GNU based flags.
-According to Rob Pike as discussed in [this](https://groups.google.com/forum/#!topic/golang-nuts/3myLL-6mA94) go-nuts discussion this is by design.
+One thing you may notice when using the flag package is how it does not behave exactly like Unix or GNU based flags.
+According to Rob Pike in a go-nuts discussion [here](https://groups.google.com/forum/#!topic/golang-nuts/3myLL-6mA94), this is by design.
 Meaning that things like this:

 ```
 ./weather --city=